Zeyu-Li/create-your-business/_sources/index.rst.txt

 Legal
 %%%%%%
 This is not legal advice but you should seek legal advice from a trusted source.
-With that said, here is my non legal advice.
+With that said, here is my non-legal advice.
 Create a contract for yourself as the sole owner and employee.
-This will not make you legally liable from company's concerns.
-In addition to codify the company there needs to be an annual board meeting, even if you are the sole shareholder.
+This will not make you legally liable from the company's concerns.
+In addition to codifying the company there needs to be an annual board meeting, even if you are the sole shareholder.

 Taxes
 %%%%%%%
 Taxes are one of the highest expenses for businesses.
 However businesses can take advantage of many tax write offs since ``revenue - expenses = profit``.
-Also note when you are paying taxes, you will need to pay provincial and federal tax but note that small business have reduced rates (in fact some provincial small biz taxes are 0%!).
+Also note when you are paying taxes, you will need to pay provincial and federal tax but note that small businesses have reduced rates (in fact some provincial small biz taxes are 0%!).

 See the `CRA website
 <https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/sole-proprietorships-partnerships/business-expenses.html>`_ for a full list of tax deductible expenses